Engine versions supported: Cinematic Unity Explorer supports most Unity versions from 5.2 to 2021+ (IL2CPP and Mono)

 New Camera

-Without checking the "Use Game Camera?" checkbox on the Freecam panel, the mod will create a new camera object for you to control.
-This means that some post-processing effects won't be displayed (because they are being applied to the game's camera, not the new one), making the game look "ugly".
+When selecting "New" in the Camera Mode dropdown on the Freecam panel, the mod will create a new camera object for you to control.
+This mode will give you a controllable freecam almost every time, but chances are some (if not most) post-processing effects won't be displayed (because they are being applied to the game's camera, not the new one), making the game look "ugly".

 However, we would like this to be the case in some games if the gameplay camera happens to bring unwanted effects (like in Somerville, where the gameplay camera didn't render behind the black bars, but this new camera did).